coredns/coredns.io/content/plugins/cache.md

 * `serve_stale`, when serve\_stale is set, cache always will serve an expired entry to a client if there is one available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
-The default duration is 1h.
+The default duration is 1h. **REFRESH_MODE** controls when the attempt to refresh the cache happens. `verified` will first verify that an entry is still unavailable from the source before sending the stale response to the client. `immediate` will immediately send the expired response to the client before checking to see if the entry is available from the source. **REFRESH_MODE** defaults to `immediate`.
+Setting this value to `verified` can lead to increased latency when serving stale responses, but will prevent stale entries from ever being served if an updated response can be retrieved from the source.

 ## Capacity and Eviction